 • Pricing: $20 per month (enterprise pricing available)

 In slow markets, speed to lead goes from a best practice to a necessity.
 If you aren’t willing to show on a buyer’s or renter’s schedule, there are 10 other agents who will be more than happy to jump at the opportunity.
-The problem, of course, is safety.
+The problem is safety.
 Meeting a stranger alone in an empty property—no matter the time of day or neighborhood—can be risky.

 Forewarn offers agents an easy way to screen leads so they can accept more showings.
 Using just an incoming phone number, Forewarn can instantly pull up the lead’s real name, criminal history, current property and vehicle ownership, and even bankruptcy history.